 The Group has historically operated defined benefit pension schemes in the United Kingdom, regulated by the Pensions Regulator, and The Netherlands, Germany and Indonesia.
-The Group's principal defined benefit pension plan was the Inmarsat Global scheme, which was a UK funded scheme with assets held in a separate fund administered by a corporate trustee.
-The scheme is closed to new employees and the Company closed the defined benefit plan to future accruals during 2017.
+The Group's principal defined benefit pension plan was the Inmarsat Global scheme, which was a UK funded scheme with assets held in a separate fund administered by a corporate trustee; the scheme is closed to new employees and the Company closed the defined benefit plan to future accruals during 2017.
 The trustee is required by law to act in the interest of the fund and of all relevant stakeholders in the scheme.

 On 1 January 2020, the Trustees of The Netherlands pension scheme terminated the plan by closing the plan for new accruals.
 Starting from 2020, employees of this plan participate in a new defined contribution scheme based on individual investments.
 After termination, Inmarsat's obligations to the plan are limited to fund a deficit that may occur in case of a transfer of value of an individual former employee.
 This is not deemed to be material.
-This is known as 'buy-out'.
+This type of deal is known as 'buy-out'.
 The buy-out has resulted in the de-recognition of the Scheme's assets and liabilities, with an actuarial income of \$0.8m recognised in the Group Income Statement.

-During October 2020, the Trustees of the UK pension plan entered into a bulk annuity insurance contract with Aviva Life & Pensions UK Limited (Aviva), a UK insurance company authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority in respect of the liabilities of the Inmarsat Global defined benefits scheme.
-This is known as a 'buy-in'.
-Under this policy Aviva undertakes, via the Plan, to pay the Plan's benefit obligations as they fall due.
+During October 2020, the Trustees entered into a bulk annuity insurance contract with an insurer in respect of the liabilities of the Inmarsat Global defined benefits scheme.
+This type of deal is also known as a 'buy-in'.
 The insurer has paid cash into the scheme matching the benefits due to members.
 The Trustees retain the legal obligation for the benefits provided under the scheme.
 As the buy-in policy is a qualifying insurance asset, the fair value of the insurance policy is deemed to be the present value of the obligations that have been insured.
 The policy secured exactly matches the benefits due to scheme members under the scheme's Trust Deed and Rules, and the asset has therefore been set equal to the liabilities covered.
 Therefore, any future change in the valuation of the liabilities are matched by a corresponding movement in the valuation of the insurance asset.
 The buy-in has resulted in a re-measurement of the scheme's assets, with an actuarial loss recognised in the Group Statement of Comprehensive Income.
 Following the buy-in there is a net defined benefit asset of \$3.5m on the Balance Sheet reflecting the remaining assets held by the scheme.

-Given the Group still holds the liability obligations under the Inmarsat Global defined benefit plan, this plan has been valued using the projected unit credit method with the valuation undertaken by professionally qualified and independent actuaries as at 31 December 2020.
+Given the Group still hold the liability obligations under the Inmarsat Global defined benefit plan, this plan has been valued using the projected unit credit method with the valuation undertaken by professionally qualified and independent actuaries as at 31 December 2020.
 The results of the valuation, which have been updated for any material transactions and material changes in circumstances (including changes in market prices and interest rates) up to 31 December 2020, are set out below.
-There are no guaranteed minimum pension (GMP) benefits held under the scheme and there was therefore no impact to the liability as a result of the High Court ruling on 26 October 2018.
+There are no guaranteed minimum pension ('GMP') benefits held under the scheme and there was therefore no impact to the liability as a result of High Court ruling on 26 October 2018.